minsoeaung/bidwise/README.md

 This page displays key information about the auction: the product name, a short description, photos, time left, highest bid, number of bids, and number of comments.

 There is a 'Place Bid' button for users to place their bids.
-The right side of photos shows the users� bids, allowing participants to track bidding activity.
+The right side of photos shows the users bids, allowing participants to track bidding activity.

 <img src="Screenshots/AuctionDetail2.png"  width="100%" height="auto" alt=".NET Aspire Dashboard">